okta/okta-sdk-java/MIGRATING.md

 ### Package `com.okta.sdk.resource.user.Role`

-With the introduction of enum type `com.okta.sdk.resource.role.RoleType`, the getter/setter for role type operation will now make use of this new type instead of the `String` type used earlier.
+With the introduction of enum type `com.okta.sdk.resource.role.RoleType`, the getter/setter for role type operation will now make use of this new enum type instead of the `String` type used earlier.
    - `getType` Return type changed from `String` to an enum `com.okta.sdk.resource.role.RoleType`
    - `setType` Param type changed from `String` to an enum `com.okta.sdk.resource.role.RoleType`